-- Cover the top of the baking dish with the puff pastry.
+- Cover the top of the baking dish with 6 sheets of puff pastry.
 Keep 1 slice of puff pastry behind.

-- Make a jack o lantern face out of this and stick it on the puff pastry with the beaten egg (see photo).
+- Make a jack o lantern face out of the last sheet and glue on the puff pastry with the beaten egg.
 It doesn't have to be neat.

 - If puff pastry is still hanging outside the edge, you can cut it off.
 And you can make a nice motive on the side, by pressing a fork on the edge.

-- Brush the puff pastry with beaten egg
+- Brush the top of the puff pastry with the beaten egg

-- Bake the oven dish for another 40 minutes at 180 degrees Celsius in the oven.
+- Bake the oven dish for another 40 minutes at 350 degrees Fahrenheit (180 degrees Celsius) in the oven.